mantidproject/mantid/docs/source/algorithms/BayesQuasi-v1.rst

 Description
 -----------

-**This algorith can only be run on windows due to f2py support and the underlying fortran code**
+**This algorithm can only be run on windows due to f2py support and the underlying fortran code**

 The model that is being fitted is that of a \delta-function (elastic component) of amplitude A(0) and Lorentzians of amplitude A(j) and HWHM W(j) where j=1,2,3.
 The whole function is then convolved